 The original legal analysis of the 50 states and the District of Columbia that laid the foundation for the Protected Innocence Legislative Framework application and resulting Protected Innocence Challenge Report Cards was accomplished through a partnership between Shared Hope International and the American Center for Law & Justice (ACLJ), which focuses on constitutional and human rights law worldwide.
-The legal analysis for the 2013 Protected Innocence Challenge was implemented under the direction of Samantha Healy Vardaman, Esq., Christine Raino, Esq. and Kayleen Hartman, Esq., and was greatly assisted by Shared Hope law fellows: Amber Blak, Rachel Busick, Brooke Robinson, Danielle Gallaher, Elissa Polley, Hanyu Xie, Rose Mukhar, Hannah Doenges, Jane Lloyd, Rebecca Lawrence, Carla Halle, Amanda Walker-Rodriguez, Esq., Tabatha Mansfield, J.D. and Ryan Dalton, J.D.
+The legal analysis for the 2014 Protected Innocence Challenge was implemented under the direction of Samantha Healy Vardaman, Esq. and Christine Raino, Esq., and was greatly assisted by Ryan Dalton, Esq., Amanda Walker-Rodriguez, Esq., Tabatha Mansfield, Esq., Regent Law Center for Global Justice, CharlotteLaw Advocates Against the Trafficking of Humans ("CAATH"), pro bono counsel Elizabeth Holtz and Shared Hope law fellows: Hannah Doenges, Cindy Ko and Keziah Dutchak.
 All Shared Hope staff members were involved in key ways in the research and writing of the Protected Innocence Challenge and the implementation of the Protected Innocence Initiative.